grmarxer/kubernetes/Documentation/Ingress_Resource/Create_an_Ingress_Resource.md

 There are several ways to expose your application to the outside of your Kubernetes cluster, and you'll want to select the appropriate one based on your specific use case.

-There four main options for exposing an application: ClusterIP, NodePort, LoadBalancer, and Ingress.
+There are four main options for exposing an application: ClusterIP, NodePort, LoadBalancer, and Ingress.
 Each provides a way to expose services and is useful in different situations.
 A service is essentially a frontend for your application that automatically reroutes traffic to available pods in an evenly distributed way.
 Services are an abstract way of exposing an application running on a set of pods as a network service.
 Pods are immutable, which means that when they die, they are not resurrected.
 The Kubernetes cluster creates new pods in the same node or in a new node once a pod dies.

 Similar to pods and deployments, services are resources in Kubernetes.
 A service provides a single point of access from outside the Kubernetes cluster and allows you to dynamically access a group of replica pods.